ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   Using dependency injection and these organization patterns, testing becomes really simple.

-  You don't have to mock req/res objects and you don't have to mock require(...) calls.
+  You don't have to mock req/res objects or require(...) calls.

-  The unit test for signup user method
+  **Example: Unit test for signup user method**

   _tests/unit/services/user.js_
   ```javascript